filecoin-project/venus/CODEWALK.md

 To send a message the message is created, signed, added to your local node’s message pool broadcast on the network to other nodes, which will add it to their message pool too.
 Some node will then mine a block and possibly include your message.
-In Filecoin, it is essential to remember that sending the message does not mean it has gone on chain or that its outcome has been reflected in the state tree.
+In Venus, it is essential to remember that sending the message does not mean it has gone on chain or that its outcome has been reflected in the state tree.
 Sending means the message is available to be mined into a block.
 You must wait for the message to be included in a block to see its effect.